 response_type

 REQUIRED.
-OAuth 2.0 registered response type value that determines how the Authorization Response is returned to the Client.
+OAuth 2.0 registered Response Type value that determines the authorization processing flow to be used, including what parameters are returned from the endpoints used.
 When using the Implicit Flow, this value MUST be id_token token or id_token.
 The meanings of both of these values are defined in OAuth 2.0 Multiple Response Type Encoding Practices (de Medeiros, B., Ed., Scurtescu, M., Tarjan, P., and M. Jones, “OAuth 2.0 Multiple Response Type Encoding Practices,” October 2013.)
 [OAuth.Responses].
 No Access Token is returned when the value is id_token.

 (Note that while OAuth 2.0 also defines the token response type value for the Implicit Flow, OpenID Connect does not use this response type, since no ID Token is returned.)